amoxley-dev/PokeMap/README.md

 ## Highlight the selected location

-Making the selected area stay visually selected until another area was selected was challenging.
-The leaflet hover on/off event would reset the color and borders of a selected area even if it was selected.
-SO in order to have a selected area stay selected even if the user hovered off I set a check in the hover on/off event to see if the place is the selected location, if it is then the hover on/off event doesn't occur.
+Making the selected area stay visually selected until another area was selected required several steps.
+The leaflet hover on/off event would reset the color and borders of a selected area, even if it was selected.
+In order to have a selected area stay selected even if the user hovered off the program has a check in the hover on/off event to see if the place is the selected location, if it is then the hover on/off event doesn't occur.
 However, this posed another problem.
-When the use would click on another item the last location would still be highlighted.
-So I created a previous location variable that stores location data of the selected location and when another location is selected the previous location resets it's style to what it originally was.
+When the user would click on another location the last location would still be highlighted.
+The program now stores a previous location variable that stores location data of the selected location and when another location is selected the previous location resets it's style to what it originally was.

 ``` javascript
   onClick(location) {